north carolina, usa

 CHALLENGE

 The insights from the pilot program and desk research were synthesized into a toolkit to guide the creation of the Come Hear NC Communities program.
-The toolkit includes step-by-step instructions, while best practice case studies analyze successful music city networks, highlighting relevant strategies for North Carolina.
+The toolkit includes step-by-step instructions, while best practice case studies analyze successful music and creative city networks, highlighting relevant strategies for North Carolina.

 Sound Diplomacy analyzed local regulations and legislation in each pilot city, focusing on areas such as transit, governance structures, grants and funding, music and tourism strategies, permitting processes, and economic development incentives.
 This assessment provided insights into the current music ecosystem and informed recommendations for improvement.